 Other major works include the Cotton Tree Housing Estate, Maroochydore, and the Goetz house at Buderim.

 Peter Stutchbury has designed many award winning buildings, including the Avalon House, the Bull's Run Woolshed, and the Nursing Faculty at University of Newcastle.

 He has been the recipient of 28 state and national awards, and has been widely exhibited internationally.
-Stutchbury's Invisible House project was also a winner in the 2014 NSW Residential Architecture Awards and in 2015 he received the Australian Institute of Architects Gold Medal.
+Stutchbury's Invisible House project was a winner in the 2014 NSW Residential Architecture Awards and in 2015 he received the Australian Institute of Architects Gold Medal.

 AIA Gold Medallist Richard Leplastrier worked on the Sydney Opera House design with Jorn Utzon, and is known for his environmentally sustainable designs, particularly his prolific use of wood.
 Leplastrier was also awarded a 2015 RIBA International Fellowship by the Royal Institute of British Architects.